Annual report

 - Engineering design with periodic lattice structures: asymptotic homogenisation and performance optimisation;

-- A study for the implementation of Lean 4.0 - Integration of Lean Manufacturing and Industry 4.0 / Study for the implementation of Lean 4.0 -
+- A study for the implementation of Lean 4.0 - Integration of Lean Manufacturing and Industry 4.0;

 - New Structural Linear and Nonlinear Models and Finite Elements Formulations for Mechanical Design;